kvql/bunsceal/docs/MIGRATION.md

   prod: {...}
 ```

-### Error: "SegL2 'X' has parent 'Y' but no override data after inheritance"
+### Error: "Seg 'X' has parent 'Y' but no override data after inheritance"
 **Cause:** Internal error - inheritance didn't populate override data

 **Fix:** Check that the parent L1 segment exists in your taxonomy